Appdynamics/kafka-monitoring-extension/README.md

 Apache Kafka.

 ## Prerequisites ##
-- In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Standalone+Machine+Agents). or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).For more details on downloading these products, please  visit [Downloads](https://download.appdynamics.com/).<br>
+- Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.
 - The extension also needs a [Kafka](https://kafka.apache.org/quickstart) server installed.
 - The extension needs to be able to connect to Kafka in order to collect and send metrics.
   To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Installation ##
 - To build from source, clone this repository and run 'mvn clean install'.
-This will produce a KafkaMonitor-VERSION.zip in the target directory Alternatively, download the latest release archive from [GitHub](#https://github.com/Appdynamics/kafka-monitoring-extension)
+This will produce a KafkaMonitor-VERSION.zip in the target directory.
 - Unzip the file KafkaMonitor-\[version\].zip into <b><MACHINE_AGENT_HOME>/monitors/</b>
 - In the newly created directory <b>"KafkaMonitor"</b>, edit the config.yml to configure the parameters (See Configuration section below)
 - Restart the Machine Agent